denten-books/plain-text/4-format.md

 to imagine a flat shoebox.
 Such a container could no longer hold shoes.
 Similarly, the paragraph identifies a particular arrangement of elements.
 Any other arrangement would go by another name.

-## Metaphor Machine

-Wittgenstein: pretending to read.
-Pretending to understand.
-Turing's answer the imitation game.

-Realizing desktop metaphors on a computer 20140091134A1

-John Carrol on Metaphor and the Cognitive Representation of Computer systems

-The metaphor machine: A database method for creativity support Author links open the overlay panel.
-Numbers correspond to the affiliation list which can be exposed by using the show more link.
-Lawrence F Young

-Empty of content, arrangement

-Formatting in that sense.
-Deep dive into format.

 ## Form and Content